Senuthmi/Client-Server-Architectures---Coursework-2025-26-/README.md

 Using @QueryParam for filtering is more appropriate.
 For example /sensors?type=CO2 is a way to filter sensors.
 This is because filtering does not represent a distinct resource, but rather a subset of a collection.
 In contrast, using a path like /sensors/type/CO2 suggests a resource structure.
 This is less flexible.
 Query parameters allow multiple filters to be combined easily.
 They are better suited for search and filtering operations.
+Advantages of query parameters include:

+-Support for multiple filtering criteria
+-Improved readability and flexibility
+-Alignment with standard REST conventions

+Therefore, query parameters provide a more scalable and semantically accurate approach for filtering and searching operations.

 ---